Selected Vegetables/Sun's Soup (PDQ®): Complementary and alternative medicine - Patient Information [NCI]

 - No mixture of Selected Vegetables/Sun's Soup has been approved by the U. S. Food and Drug Administration for the treatment of cancer or any other medical condition (see Question 8).

-Questions and Answers About Selected Vegetables / Sun's Soup Back to top
+Questions and Answers About Selected Vegetables / Sun's Soup

 "Selected Vegetables" and "Sun's Soup " are names given to several different mixtures of vegetables and herbs that are being studied as treatments for cancer and other medical conditions, including acquired immunodeficiency syndrome (AIDS).
 The following versions have been used: